fedefary/signer/README.md

 *Is important to define the same algorithm on both client and server to avoid problems*

-The library uses the Java Mac class to make the symmetric signature.
+The library uses the Java Mac class provided by the JDK to make the symmetric signature.
 See the official Oracle documentation linked below for more details.

 https://docs.oracle.com/javase/7/docs/api/javax/crypto/Mac.html